-Sterling hits ten-month high as dollar dips on Fed
+Sterling hits 10-month high as dollar dips on Fed

 3 Min Read

-LONDON (Reuters) - Sterling hit a 10-month high against a broadly weaker dollar on Thursday, after the U.S. Federal Reserve left policy unchanged and appeared less confident about inflation picking up, which investors took as a sign rates could be kept low for longer.
+LONDON, July 27 (Reuters) - Sterling hit a 10-month high against a broadly weaker dollar on Thursday, after the U.S. Federal Reserve left policy unchanged and appeared less confident about inflation picking up, which investors took as a sign rates could be kept low for longer.

 The market focused on the central bank's noting that both overall and core inflation had declined, and its removal of the qualifier "recently," which they saw as potentially reflecting concerns that a slowdown in consumer price rises might not be temporary.